polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 fastly compute serve --skip-build --file ./.build/debug/URLShortener.wasm
 ```

 The [Fastly CLI](https://developer.fastly.com/reference/cli) should output the URL for the local server it has spun up (e.g. `http://127.0.0.1:7676`).
-If you now make a `GET` request to that URL, you should get a response of `"Hello World!"` with status code of `200`.
+If we now make a `GET` request to that URL, we will be greeted with a response of `"Hello World!"` with status code `200`.

 > Note that whenever you make any changes to your application you will have to kill the server, re-build and start the server again to get the latest changes.

 ## Creating an Upstash redis database

-The way URL shorteners usually work is that they store a set of entries in a database as key/value pairs.
-Whenever a request is received with a path that matches one of these keys (the short name of the URL), then the service immediately redirects to the URL stored in the value for the matched entry.
+URL shorteners work by storing a set of entries in a database as key/value pairs.
+Whenever a request is received with a path that matches one of these keys (the shortened name of the URL), then the service immediately redirects to the URL stored in the value for the matched entry.
 For example, for a database with an entry of key `newsletter` and value `https://polpiella.dev/newsletter`, any calls to `https://domain/newsletter` should redirect to `https://polpiella.dev/newsletter`.

 A good option for a URL shortener edge function's database is [Upstash](https://upstash.com).
 [Upstash](https://upstash.com) is a serverless [redis](https://redis.io) data platform which, similarly to Fastly's Compute@Edge service, can be deployed globally so that data is always as close to the user as possible.